-Many lifters hit a wall when trying to balance muscle preservation with long fasting windows.
-That’s where casein protein steps in.
+Struggling to keep muscle while intermittent fasting?
+You’re not alone.
+Many lifters hit a wall trying to balance gains with long fasting windows.

-Can You Use Casein During Intermittent Fasting?
+Can You Use Casein While Intermittent Fasting?
+(Spoiler: Timing Is Everything)

 You can read more about ideal casein timing here.